 OK, it’s time for some midseason awards.
 Without further ado…

-Projected NIT teams: Charlotte is a lock if it doesn’t make the Big Dance.
-Throw in Louisville and South Florida as well.
+Projected NIT teams: Butler is a lock if they don’t make the Big Dance.
+Perhaps Detroit if they finish the season strong.